ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring the satire of self-help addiction
+   - Exploring the comedy behind "new year, new me" culture
    - Finding the satirical angle
    - Making it relatable and timeless